damonmac/learn-xgboost/README.md

 On other flavors of Linux you will want to install similar package names with your package manager.

 #### Training a model with Python
-To train a classifier and test that you have installed the main depdendencies you can run:
+To train a classifier and test that you have installed the main dependencies you can run:

      python3 py/train-simple.py